Instructions to Authors

 Left justify the word “Abstract” The Abstract should be short, no more than 300 words, and informative of the results and conclusions, not merely indicative of content.
 Give English and Scientific names of organisms when first mentioned.
 Write in complete sentences.
 Use one paragraph.

 Left justify the words: “Key words:” italicized.
-Provide up to ten key words not already used in the title, separate key words by semicolon, end with period.
+Provide up to ten key words not already used in the title, separate key words by comma, end with period.

 Left justify the word: “Methods.”
 In the Methods, give sufficient information on data collection and analysis for the study to be duplicated, if desired.
 Cite appropriate references to the methods used.
 Methods should be pertinent to the paper.
 If the paper is based on images, supply all photographic information.